 In the preceding section the authors identified a number of novel concepts relating to the use of EAIs for military operations, and in particular as a method of self-defense (self-defense by proxy, and perpetual self-defense in the form of influence communications).
 It is the authors’ firm belief that by controversially fusing these elements, a much-needed debate as to the lawfulness of military operations (present and future) via EAIs is uniquely opened.
 Taken to its conclusion, the authors’ assert that the use of pre-emptive action via an EAI is not only strategically desirable but should be lawfully acceptable—though admittedly only under certain circumstances.
 Overarchingly, such a discussion is conceptually possible if one accepts the authors’ proposed solution of coupling the necessity assessment and the “point of force”, rather than the “point of predicted force”.

 In other words, the authors argument is grounded upon the notion that the necessity requirement of self-defense can be physically applied and forecast in the context of the future, and not of the present.
 This tenable position is defensible on the grounds that an EAI would have calculated every conceivable (and non-conceivable) move (and countermove) thus reconciling its calculation with the requirement of “last resort”.
 As previously noted, some will undoubtably find it inconceivable that a machine will ever be capable of predicting all outcomes with 100 percent accuracy.
 And, as technology stands, that is an utterly defensible position.
 Nevertheless, as the present authors have repeatedly demonstrated both here and elsewhere, EAIs are no longer fanciful concepts of science-fiction.
 Instead they are real, tangible objects, and there is no question that “tomorrow” will see significant advancements in both their physical and cognitive capabilities.
-Firmly in the belief will eventually be cable of operating in an increasingly intelligent manner therefore, the following section “stress-tests” the temporal repositioning of the necessity requirement and appraise the future circumstances under which an EAI should be lawfully permitted to take pre-emptive action.
+Firmly in the belief that EAIs will eventually be cable of operating in an increasingly intelligent manner therefore, the following section “stress-tests” the temporal repositioning of the necessity requirement and appraise the future circumstances under which an EAI should be lawfully permitted to take pre-emptive action.

 A. The Authors’ Test.

-Before proceeding to conduct the stress simulations alluded to above, the authors believe that an EAI should be required to conduct, and successfully pass an initial test before a pre-emptive action can even be considered.
+Before proceeding to conduct the stress simulations alluded to above, the authors believe that an EAI should be required to conduct, and successfully pass, an initial test before a pre-emptive action can even be considered.
 In this respect, Part II of the present analysis is key, and in particular, the emphatic prohibition of threats of force under Article 2(4) UN Charter.
 To recall, in the Part II discussion the reader was also guided to one of the present author’s previous works highlighting the importance of identifying the strategic nature of threats.
 With that in mind, before an EAI should be permitted to lawfully authorize pre-emptive self-defense, and/or self-defense by proxy, it must first identity a threat in breach of Article 2(4), and one which presents a “clear and present danger”.
-This is necessary because it may be unlikely that a threat to launch an apocalyptic strike would breach the strategic threshold proposed where the entity making the threat clearly had no access to, and no likelihood of developing such a capability.
+This is necessary because it may be unlikely that a threat to launch an apocalyptic strike would breach the strategic threshold proposed where the entity making the threat clearly had no access to, and no likelihood of, developing such a capability.

 Nonetheless, central to the authors’ present discussion is the unwavering belief that future EAI will be capable of calculating the Schelling requirements more readily—and act only where a state will be capably and committed to credibly communicating and “carrying out” the threat.
 Indeed, a fundamental difference between EAI and human assessment is that an EAI will be inherently more capable of predicting future capabilities rather than only those which a potential adversary currently possess.